You have no items in your shopping cart.

 "What is the need for ergonomically designed products?
 That is a good question."

 The simple answer is that since tools have evolved and became more complex and job specific, the user interaction faces challenges, over time and experience it has been found that improper hand tool selection and use may result in injuries, unequal quality of work and decreased efficiency and productivity.

-Ergonomically designed hand tools take into account a variety of factors, all geared to minimize muscle injuries, or more specifically injuries of the tendons, joints and nerves that typically occur over time and may affect various body parts, depending on use, in order to avoid, or the very least minimize the risk of injury, ergonomically design hand tools are designed with consideration of weight, handle, shape and other factors carefully planned for the individual’s tool use.
+The ergonomically designed hand tool take into account a variety of factors, all geared to minimize muscle injuries, or more specifically injuries of the tendons, joints and nerves that typically occur over time and may affect various body parts, depending on use, in order to avoid, or the very least minimize the risk of injury, the ergonomically design hand tool are designed with consideration of weight, handle, shape and other factors carefully planned for the individual’s tool use.

-A tool’s weight and its load distribution is an important factor in ergonomically designed hand tools.
+A tool’s weight and its load distribution is an important factor in ergonomically designed hand tool.
 A tool’s weight affects the way it is being held and used, elements to consider include how the tool is used – with one hand or two; what is the time length the tool is being held each time; precision.
-For tools operated with one hand, it is recommended to keep the tool’s weight under 3 pound.
+For the hand tool operated with one hand, it is recommended to keep the tool’s weight under 3 pound.
 For a precision operation a tool should weigh under 1 pound.